ferds003/ferds003.github.io/_projects/mechanical/2023-Bottle.md

 layout: page
 title: Surface design of a bottle
 date: 2023-08-12
-description: What is needed to create and make needed design for a bottle under F360
+description: What is needed to create and make needed design for a bottle with groove patterns
 tags: mechatronics
 category: mechanical
 subcategory: CAD